backstabslash/2nd-year-uni-summerpractice-proj/README.md

 # **COMMAND SYSTEM**
-Using the principles of von Neumann, a proprietary educational computer was designed, a system of commands was designed and implemented, which allows input and output of data, performing various arithmetic operations (addition, subtraction, division, multiplication and finding remainders from division), as well as other commands for transferring data from one cell to another, etc. All commands are executed sequentially, except for unconditional and conditional transitions, which can change the standard flow of the program.
-Their work will be described below.
-Each command has two operands (addresses) that it can control.
-For arithmetic commands, the calculation result is written in the line with the address A1.
-The memory of the learning machine consists of 512 lines with addresses from 1 to 512.
+A custom educational computer was developed based on the von Neumann architecture, with a set of instructions designed and implemented to enable input and output of data, perform arithmetic operations (addition, subtraction, multiplication, division, and remainder calculation), as well as other commands to transfer data between memory locations, among other functions.
+All instructions execute sequentially, except for conditional and unconditional branching instructions, which can modify the program flow.
+Each instruction takes two operands (memory addresses) as inputs, and for arithmetic instructions, the result is stored in a memory location specified by one of the operands.
+The computer's memory consists of 512 lines with addresses ranging from 1 to 512.

-Below is a table of implemented commands, their number (some numbers are not commands, so they do not have a mnemonic equivalent - they are marked with three question marks - ???) and a brief description:
+A table is provided below with the implemented instructions, their corresponding mnemonic codes, and a brief description of their functions:

 |**№**|**COM**|**DESCRIPTION**|
 | :-: | :-: | :-: |